The Best Forts in India to travel to in 2023

 Kamru Fort is located approximately 2 km from the Sangla village and fortunately, cars don’t go till the fort.
 The hike starts from the parking area, amid the wooden houses of the village.
 Hike to the fort is quite easy, and anyone with a normal walking schedule can complete in almost 20-30 minutes.

 Halfway through the hike, we encountered Shree Badri Vishal Ji temple, a nice place to take a break from the hike.
 Also, a great place to gel with friendly locals of Sangla as they’re soaking in the sun here even during the summer months.
-Although the temple is usually closed in the noon so you will have to plan accordingly if you would like to visit.
+The temple is usually closed in the noon so you will have to plan accordingly if you would like to visit.

 The Fort premises also has a Kamakshi Devi Temple, where we offered our prayers.
 The pre-requisite to enter the temple is to wear a red belt and the traditional kinauri cap.
 The Fort presents some of the best views of the valley, which ultimately makes up for the hike.

 Contributed by Jill From Reading The book Travel

 Agra, in Uttar Pradesh, has so much more to recommend it than just its most famous landmark, the Taj Mahal.
 And one of its crowning glories is beautiful Agra Fort.
 Established in the mid-16th century, the fort was the home of the Mughal emperors for nearly 100 years, including the legendary Shah Jahan who built the Taj Mahal for the love of his life.
 In the centuries that followed, the fort changed hands many times; today it is a magnificent museum.

 The fort is more of a palace.
 Scattered throughout the grounds are throne rooms and living quarters for the ruling family.
 The marble rooms are particularly magnificent; the white marble is inlaid with semi-precious stones which are stunning from a distance, but even more incredible close-up.
 It’s easy to imagine yourself as a Maharajah or Maharani, living a life of luxury within these walls.